kenljames/published/README.md

 Given a reasonable amount of time I can't communicate who I am here then I'm not who I think I am anyways.

-> "The journey of a thousand miles"
+> "The journey of a thousand miles starts with a single step -Chinese Proverb"